Art exhibition: History

 Museums started holding large loan exhibitions of historic art in the late 19th century, as also did the Royal Academy, but the modern "blockbuster" museum exhibition, with long queues and a large illustrated catalogue, is generally agreed to have been introduced by the exhibitions of artifacts from the tomb of Tutankhamun held in several cities in the 1970s.
 Many exhibitions, especially in the days before good photographs were available, are important in stimulating research in art history; the exhibition held in Bruges in 1902 (poster illustrated below) had a crucial impact on the study of Early Netherlandish painting.

 In 1968, Art fairs in Europe became quite the fashion with the advent of the Cologne Art Fair which was sponsored by the Cologne Art Dealers Association.
 Because of the high admission standards of the Cologne fair a rival fair was organized in Düsseldorf which enabled less regarded galleries opportunity to meet with an international public.
 The fairs took place during the fall months.
 This rivalry continued for a few years which provided the Basel Art Fair the opportunity to interject the Basel fair in early summer.
 These fairs became extremely important to galleries, dealers and publishers as they provided the possibility of worldwide distribution.
 Düsseldorf and Cologne merged their efforts.
 Basel soon became the most important art fair.

 In 1976, the Felluss Gallery under the direction of Elias Felluss, in Washington DC organized the first American dealer art fair.
 "The Washington International Art Fair" or "Wash Art" for brevity.
 This American fair met with fierce opposition by those galleries interested in maintaining distribution channels for European artwork already in place.
 The Washington fair introduced the European idea of dealer fairs to art dealers throughout the United States.
 Following the advent of Wash Art, many fairs developed throughout the United States.

 Preservation issues

-Although preservation issues are often disregarded in favor of other priorities during the exhibition process, they should certainly be considered so that possible damage to the collection is minimized or limited.
-As all objects in the library exhibition are unique and to some extent vulnerable, it is essential that they be displayed with care.
-Not all materials are able withstand the hardships of display, and therefore each piece needs to be assessed carefully to determine its ability to withstand the rigors of an exhibition.
-In particular, when exhibited items are archival artifacts or paper-based objects, preservation considerations need be emphasized because damage and change in such materials is cumulative and irreversible.
-Two trusted sources – the National Information Standard Organization's Environmental Conditions for Exhibiting Library and Archival Materials, and the British Library's Guidance for Exhibiting Library and Archive Materials – have established indispensable criteria to help curtail the deleterious effects of exhibitions on library and archival materials.
-These criteria may be divided into five main preservation categories: Environmental concerns of the exhibition space; Length of the exhibition; Individual cases; Display methods used on individual objects; and Security.